Maintaining F-1 Status

 * The Registrar’s Office also requires that students complete an address update.
 This is a separate update from the SEVIS address update.
 International students are required to complete both.

-How I register in SEVIS?
+How do I register in SEVIS?

 Click here.
 Complete the form.